Mohamed-Mosad1/Bulky-Book-MVC/README.md

 # Bulky Book - E-commerce Application

-**Bulky Book** is a comprehensive e-commerce application built using ASP.NET 8 MVC.
-This project is designed with robust architecture and modern technologies to deliver a seamless and secure online shopping experience.
+**Bulky Book** is a feature-rich e-commerce platform developed using **ASP.NET Core 8 MVC**, designed to offer a smooth and secure shopping experience.
+The application is built with a focus on maintainability, scalability, and performance, making it a robust solution for online retail.

+## Try the Application

+- **Admin Login:**
+  - **UserName:** Admin
+  - **Password:** Admin@123
+- Alternatively, register as a customer to explore the full range of features.

 ## Key Features

-### N-Tier Architecture
-A structured and organized codebase ensuring scalability and maintainability.

-### Generic Repository & Unit of Work Pattern
-Efficient data management and transaction handling across the application.

-### Specification Design Pattern
-Enhances query logic, making data retrieval flexible and maintainable.

-### Responsive Design
-Fully compatible with all devices, providing a smooth user experience on mobile, tablet, and desktop screens.

-### DataTables Integration
-Enables dynamic data presentation with advanced functionalities like sorting, filtering, and pagination.

-### Frontend Technologies
-Built using HTML, CSS, Bootstrap, jQuery, and JavaScript, ensuring an intuitive and user-friendly interface.

-### Photo Management
-Allows users to upload and remove photos with validation on size and extension.

-### Email Service
-Integrated with MailKit for sending emails, enhancing communication and notifications.

-### External Login
-Supports Facebook login for quick and easy access to the platform.

-### Stripe Integration
-Secure and streamlined payment processing with options for payment and refunds.

-### Authentication & Authorization
-Leveraging .NET Identity with Razor Pages to manage user roles and permissions securely.

-### Entity Framework Core
-Used for database management, providing a robust ORM solution.

-### Role-Based Access

-- **Customer**: Can browse and purchase products, pay via bank card, and track their orders.
-- **Company**: Can place orders with the option to pay within 30 days after shipment.
-- **Employee**: Manages customer and company orders, handling order processing, shipping, and cancellations.
-- **Admin**: Full control over the platform, including user management, product and category CRUD operations, and role assignment.

-### User Account Management
-Allows users to update their phone number, email, password, and even delete their account.
+### 🌐 N-Tier Architecture
+- **Modular Design:** Ensures organized, maintainable, and scalable code by separating concerns across different layers.

+### 🗃️ Generic Repository & Unit of Work Pattern
+- **Efficient Data Management:** Facilitates streamlined data access and transaction handling across the application.

+### 🔍 Specification Design Pattern
+- **Flexible Queries:** Enables complex and reusable query logic, enhancing data retrieval and maintainability.

+### 📱 Responsive Design
+- **Device Compatibility:** A fully responsive interface that provides an optimal user experience across mobile, tablet, and desktop devices.

+### 📊 DataTables Integration
+- **Dynamic Data Presentation:** Offers advanced functionalities like sorting, filtering, and pagination for a seamless data interaction experience.

+### 🎨 Frontend Technologies
+- **Modern UI:** Built using HTML, CSS, Bootstrap, jQuery, and JavaScript for an intuitive and user-friendly interface.

+### 🖼️ Photo Management
+- **User-Friendly Uploads:** Allows users to upload and remove photos with built-in validation for size and file type.

+### ✉️ Email Service
+- **Integrated Communication:** Utilizes MailKit to handle email notifications and communications, enhancing user engagement.

+### 🔐 External Login Support
+- **Social Authentication:** Quick and easy access through Facebook login, reducing friction for users.

+### 💳 Stripe Integration
+- **Secure Payments:** Handles payment processing and refunds with Stripe, ensuring secure and reliable transactions.

+### 🛡️ Authentication & Authorization
+- **Role-Based Security:** Managed using .NET Identity and Razor Pages, providing secure user roles and permissions.

+### 💽 Entity Framework Core
+- **Robust ORM:** Leverages EF Core for efficient database management and interaction.

+### 🧑‍💼 Role-Based Access Control

+- **Customer:** Browse and purchase products, make payments via bank card, and track orders.
+- **Company:** Place orders with flexible payment options, including a 30-day payment window after shipment.
+- **Employee:** Manage customer and company orders, handle processing, shipping, and cancellations.
+- **Admin:** Comprehensive control over the platform, including user management, product and category CRUD operations, and role assignment.

+### 👤 User Account Management
+- **Personalized Experience:** Users can update their contact details, manage their credentials, and delete their accounts if necessary.

 ## Overview

-The Bulky Book application is designed to cater to different user roles, each with specific permissions and functionalities.
-Customers can enjoy a seamless shopping experience, while companies and employees have the tools they need to manage orders and shipments efficiently.
-The admin role provides complete control over the application, ensuring smooth operation and security.
+Bulky Book is designed to cater to various user roles, each with distinct permissions and functionalities.
+Customers can enjoy a seamless shopping experience, while companies and employees are equipped with the necessary tools to efficiently manage orders and shipments.
+Admins have complete control over the platform, ensuring smooth operations and high security.

-Whether you're looking to shop online, manage company orders, or administer an e-commerce platform, Bulky Book has you covered with its wide array of features and user-friendly design.
+Whether you're shopping online, managing company orders, or overseeing an e-commerce platform, **Bulky Book** provides the features and user-friendly design to meet your needs.